Tso Kar: Fauna

 The basin of the Tso Kar and the adjoining More Plains constitute one of the most important habitats of the kiang, Tibetan gazelles, Tibetan wolves and foxes; there are himalayan marmots in the higher reaches.
-Yaks and horses are kept by nomads.
+Yaks, horses, sheep, and goats are kept by nomads.

 Conservation

-Currently the lake basin has no special protection, but there are plans to include it within a national park which may be established in the highlands of south-eastern Ladakh.
+The Tso Kar Wetland Complex in the Changthang region of Ladakh was designated as India's 42nd Ramsar Site in December 2020.
+The complex comprises two principal water bodies: Startsapuk Tso, a freshwater lake of approximately 438 hectares to the south, and Tso Kar, a hypersaline lake of approximately 1,800 hectares to the north.

+The Tso Kar Basin is an A1 Category Important Bird Area (IBA) and a key staging site along the Central Asian Flyway.
+It is one of India's most important breeding locations for the black-necked crane (Grus nigricollis) and supports breeding populations of the great crested grebe (Podiceps cristatus), bar-headed goose (Anser indicus), ruddy shelduck (Tadorna ferruginea), brown-headed gull (Chroicocephalus brunnicephalus), and lesser sand plover (Charadrius mongolus).

 ISRO station

 Human Outer Planet Exploration (HOPE) station at Tso Kar, developed by Indian Space Research Organisation (ISRO) and Bengaluru-based space tech company Protoplanet for India’s human space exploration, is a space analogue station, which mimics conditions on the Moon and Mars and aimed at carrying out "research for future crewed interplanetary journeys".
-This location was sselected because it has conditions which are "closest to a planet or planetary body with regard to the topography, environment, etc. These stations usually act as testing grounds for relevant technologies, help advance technology readiness levels (TRL) and engineering integration, and facilitate human studies, crew training and research around geological, geomorphological, habitability, and life detection."
+This location was selected because it has conditions which are "closest to a planet or planetary body with regard to the topography, environment, etc. These stations usually act as testing grounds for relevant technologies, help advance technology readiness levels (TRL) and engineering integration, and facilitate human studies, crew training and research around geological, geomorphological, habitability, and life detection."
 There are 33 such stations across the world.
 In August 2025, India began its first ever space simulation at this station in which 2 crew in space suit stayed inside the station for the further research and development.

 Indian Astronomical Observatory at Hanle is another space exploration station in Ladakh.

 Transport

 The Tso Kar lies 160 km south of Leh; the Leh Manali road passes 30 km west of it.
 The lake is 540 km east of Srinagar, the capital of Jammu and Kashmir union territory.
-You can get taxis from Leh to reach Tso Kar Lake at a distance of 250 kilometers.
+From Leh to Tso Kar Lake is 250 kilometers.

 From Miru (Meroo) on Leh–Manali Highway, the western and southern shores of Tso Kar can be reached by taking Meroo-Giu-Chutak Road, and the northern and easter shores can be reached by taking Meroo-Pongunagu-Thukje-Mahe-Nyoma road.